rust-embedded/itm/README.md

 > A Rust crate and tool `itm-decode` to parse and dump ARM [ITM] packets.

-This project is developed and maintained by the [Cortex-M team][team].

 [ITM]: https://developer.arm.com/documentation/ddi0403/ed/, Appendix D4

 ## [Documentation](https://docs.rs/crate/itm)